 \section{Local and global compositionality}

-Tests for compositional generalisation in neural networks typically assume an arithmetic-like version of compositionality, in which meanings can be computed in a completely bottom-up fashion.
-The compositions thus require only local information -- they are context independent and unambiguous: $(2 + 1) \times (4 - 5)$ is evaluated in a manner similar to \textit{walk twice after jump thrice} \citep[a fragment from SCAN by][]{lake2018generalization}.
-In MT, this type of compositionality would imply that a change in a word or phrase should affect only the translation of that particular word or phrase, or at most the smallest constituent it is a part of.
-For instance, the translation of the phrase \emph{the girl} should not change depending on the verb phrase that follows it, and in the translation of a conjunction of two sentences, making a change in the first conjunct should not change the translation of the second.
-While translating in such a local fashion seems robust and productive, it is not always realistic.
-Consider, for instance, the translation of the polysemous word `dates' in ``She hated bananas and she liked dates''.
+Tests for compositional generalisation in neural networks typically assume an arithmetic-like version of compositionality, in which meaning can be computed bottom up.
+The compositions require only local information -- they are context independent and unambiguous: \exa{walk twice after jump thrice} \citep[a fragment from SCAN by][]{lake2018generalization} is evaluated similarly to $(2 + 1) \times (4 - 5)$.
+In MT, this type of compositionality would imply that a change in a word or phrase should affect only the translation of that word or phrase, or at most the smallest constituent it is a part of.
+For instance, the translation of \exa{the girl} should not change depending on the verb phrase that follows it, and in the translation of a conjunction of two sentences, making a change in the first conjunct should not change the translation of the second.
+While translating in such a local way seems robust and productive, it is not always realistic -- e.g.\ consider the translation of \exa{dates} in \exa{She hated bananas and she liked dates}.\looseness=-1

-In linguistics and philosophy of language, the \textit{level} of compositionality is a widely discussed topic, which has resulted in a wide variety of compositionality definitions.
-One of the most well-known definitions is the one from \citet[][]{partee1984compositionality}:
+In linguistics and philosophy of language, the \textit{level} of compositionality has been widely discussed, which led to a variety of definitions.
+One of the most well-known ones is from \citet[][]{partee1984compositionality}: